Low pressure carburizing (LPC), also known as vacuum carburizing or vacuum case hardening is achieved under vacuum, in a vacuum furnace.

 Infracarb® process includes a simulation software CBPWin to allow precise adjustment of recipe parameters to achieve perfect control of the carburizing depth.
 Acetylene is a synthesis gas, its purity can be controlled providing exceptional chemical reactivity (dissociation rate is over 60%) which allows very complex parts such as diesel injection components to be carburized.

 Very simple physical parameters (temperature, length of the gas injection phases, flows and pressures) enable to reach precise and optimal results.
 Large surface areas can be carburized thanks to acetylenes’ high enrichment power.

 LPC brings in many advantages in comparison with traditional atmosphere carburizing.
 This process allows to avoid oxidation of parts, a better carburizing homogeneity, an excellent repeatability of the process from load to load, and to fit in tight metallurgical tolerances regarding the carburizing depth, and finally, hardness parameters.
 This process is environmental friendly as it significantly reduces CO2 emissions and harmful chemical products.

 INFRACARB’S MAIN CHARACTERISTICS

-- Constant working pressure and temperature
+- A constant working pressure and temperature

 INFRACARB® ADVANTAGES COMPARED TO ATMOSPHERIC PROCESSES

-- No inter-granular oxidation (IGO)
+- No inter-granular oxidation thanks to the absence of oxygen (IGO)

 - Perfectly controlled and repeatable case depth with limited tolerances

-- Excellent cosmetic aspect of the parts
+- Excellent esthetic aspect of the parts